-Locate, plan, and establish new routes for public access and recreation in the DCRA in a manner that minimizes impact(s) to wetlands.
+Plan new routes for public access through the DCRA in a manner and location that minimizes impact(s) to wetlands.

-Seek funding for bridge upgrades and maintenance at trail-stream crossings and for proper trail-hardening through wet areas.
+Seek funding for bridge upgrades and maintenance at trail-stream crossings, and for proper trail-hardening through wet areas.

 Regulate and minimize non-winter motorized travel through the DCRA except for city-approved management activities.